Bryan R. Murphy

 Principal, Orchard School

 Dr. Effinger is a career special educator who has served as a teacher, dean of students, staff developer and school administrator.
 In 1990, he left the classroom to become Assistant Principal of the Lehman High School Special Education Department, where he led a team of educators who provided instruction to over 500 special needs students.
 In 2000, Dr. Effinger became Assistant Superintendent of Curriculum and Instruction at the Mount Pleasant Cottage School UFSD, where he worked to develop and implement evidence-based teaching strategies for helping students in care meet the New York State Standards.
 Dr. Effinger holds a BS from the City College of New York, a Master’s of Science in Teaching Emotionally Disturbed Children from Brooklyn College, and a Professional degree in Educational Administration from SUNY New Paltz.
-He earned his doctorate in Educational Leadership at Fordham University, and currently serves as an adjunct professor at Lehman.
+He earned his doctorate in Educational Leadership at Fordham University.

 Héctor Luis Morell, LMSW